dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 (where this abuse is, to some extent, allowed in this game.)

 This allows us to study $HH(A/\FF_p)$, which we addressed in earlier lectures, in terms of $THH(A)$ and this class $u$.

+If go take homotopy groups, we can see what this buys us in the world of abelian groups